cboelsen/tastytopping/README.rst

             filtering = {'path': ALL, 'rating': ALL}
             ordering = ['rating']

-To use tastytopping on the client side:
+Using TastyTopping on the client side would look like this:

 ::